-To be considered for selection to NODIP you must meet the minimum program requirements.
+To be considered for admission to NODIP you must meet the minimum program requirements:

-1. NOSM does not accept international students.
-You must be a Canadian citizen or permanent resident (landed immigrant) to be eligible to apply.
-You must have graduated from a partnership for Dietetic Education and Practice accredited Canadian undergraduate nutrition program:
+1. NODIP does not accept international students.
+You must be a Canadian citizen to be eligible to apply.
+You must have graduated from a Partnership for Dietetic Education and Practice (PDEP) accredited Canadian undergraduate nutrition program:

 a.
 Within the past three years.*